BlockchainCommons/developer-web-site/_pages/frost-developer2.md

 {: .notice--info}

 _Secrecy:_ "You can’t even tell which members of a group signed a threshold unless they reveal a lot of secret info."
 {: .notice--info}

+### Reshares

+_Changing Participants:_ "Yes, you can reshare, meaning you can kick some people off, bring some people on, etc. Just completely do the entire scheme.
+But that doesn’t invalidate old share schemes."
+{: .notice--info}

+### Rounds

+_One Round:_ "I am absolutely interested in any sort of thing that can bring this down to a one round handshake, which is still not great, but it’s better than two."
+{: .notice--info}

 ### Scalability